-In early 2017, FINRA launched a "comprehensive self-evaluation and organizational improvement initiative called FINRA360."
-One of the key changes to emerge from this review was the decision in late July 2017 to create a unified Enforcement group by merging two previously distinct enforcement teams within the organization: one team handled disciplinary actions related to trading-based matters found through Market Regulation's surveillance and examination programs, and the other handled cases referred from other regulatory oversight divisions including Member Regulation, Corporate Financing, the Office of Fraud Detection and Market Intelligence, and Advertising Regulation.
-Together with the announcement, Susan Schroeder was promoted to Executive Vice President and Head of Enforcement, and tasked with overseeing the unification process.
-According to FINRA, the unified structure "will improve [FINRA's] ability to streamline investigations and provide a more coordinated and consistent approach to oversight."
-Indeed, Ms. Schroeder stated that the decision to create a unified Enforcement group "was driven in part by what we were hearing: that there was a perceived inconsistency in approach at times between the two enforcement teams" - a perception she found "troubling."
+In early 2017, FINRA launched a "comprehensive self-evaluation and organizational improvement initiative called FINRA360."[1]
+One of the key changes to emerge from this review was the decision in late July 2017 to create a unified enforcement group by merging two previously distinct enforcement teams within the organization: one team handled disciplinary actions related to trading-based matters found through the Market Regulation division's surveillance and examination programs, and the other handled cases referred from other regulatory oversight divisions, including Member Regulation, Corporate Financing, the Office of Fraud Detection and Market Intelligence, and Advertising Regulation.[2]
+Together with the announcement, Susan Schroeder was promoted to executive vice president and head of enforcement, and tasked with overseeing the unification process.
+[3] According to FINRA, the unified structure "will improve [FINRA's] ability to streamline investigations and provide a more coordinated and consistent approach to oversight."[4]
+Indeed, Schroeder stated that the decision to create a unified enforcement group "was driven in part by what we were hearing: that there was a perceived inconsistency in approach at times between the two enforcement teams" - a perception she found "troubling."
+[5]